pingcap/docs/production-deployment-using-tiup.md

 Method 1: On the [official download page](https://www.pingcap.com/download/), select the offline mirror package (TiUP offline package included) of the target TiDB version.
 Note that you need to download the server package and toolkit package at the same time.

 Method 2: Manually pack an offline component package using `tiup mirror clone`.
+The detailed steps are as follows:

 1. Install the TiUP package manager online.